 - Wear black if you want to blend in.

 - Bring a pair of walking shoes.
 You will be doing a lot of walking so you want shoes that are comfortable.

 - Always bring layers.
 No matter what time of year it is, you’ll be indoors then outdoors, then back indoors, then outdoors again.
 Temperatures can change drastically and it’s good to have layers so you can pile them on or take them off as needed.

 - You’ll probably be using your phone a lot in the city, so bring an extra charger with you to stay charged.

 - Backpacks are really helpful to keep everything together, but also giving you the freedom to have both hands when needed.
-We love our new Peak Design backpack for our camera gear and everything else.
-Plus you can secure your zippers to keep out pickpockets.

 If you liked the illustrations above, check out Nathan’s book NYC Basic Tips and Etiquette book.

 How many of these things did you know?
 Are we missing any other tips?